EmuDeck/emudeck.github.io/docs/emulators/steamos/vita3k.md

 #### Works With
 * Steam ROM Manager
-* EmulationStation-DE
+* ES-DE
-    * Refer to [How to Configure Vita3K to Work With EmulationStation-DE](#how-to-configure-vita3k-to-work-with-emulationstation-de) for instructions
+    * Refer to [How to Configure Vita3K to Work With ES-DE and Pegasus](#how-to-configure-vita3k-to-work-with-es-de-and-pegasus) for instructions

 ***